BlossomFox/BlossomOS/README.md

-Blossom OSs Operating System Repository
+Blossom Foxs - Customized Operating System Repository

 everything is subject to change in this disc.